7. Control Description Language¶

 andouter

-Also, the following Modelica language features are not supported in CDL:
+Also, the following Modelica language features are not supported in CDL, except inside extension blocks:

-Clocks [which are used in Modelica for hybrid system modeling].
+Clocks for clocked state machines [which are used in Modelica for hybrid system modeling].

 algorithm

-sections.
-[As the elementary building blocks are black-box models as far as CDL is concerned and thus CDL compliant tools need not parse thealgorithm
+sections for expressing sequences of statements [because the elementary blocks are black-box models as far as CDL is concerned and thus CDL compliant tools do not parse thealgorithm

 section.]initial equation